 Software will be one of the key differentiating factors between the iPhone 13 and Pixel 6.
 Obviously, there’s the iOS vs. Android difference.
 But both phones will spearhead the new directions in iOS 15 and Android 12.
 Basically, it’s going to be a great year for fans of either camp.

-With iOS 15, Apple is introducing a slew of new features.
+With iOS 15, Apple introduced a slew of new features.
 We have a solid breakdown of the most important iOS 15 features, but some of the highlights include a new Focus mode, a slight revamp to notifications, FaceTime updates, a Safari overhaul, improvements to Maps, and much more.
 Apple is leaving practically no stone unturned.

 The Pixel 6 will come with Android 12 out of the box.
 This new version of Google’s mobile OS is a huge change from what we’ve seen in the last few years.
 The Material You design language builds on Material Design before it, creating a whole new look for Android.
 The system will pull colors from your wallpaper and theme itself accordingly; the Quick Settings toggles are larger and have more information; there’s a new privacy dashboard to get a look at what apps are using which permissions and when; and even the lock screen looks different, with a large clock that moves into the top left corner when notifications are present.